Mean-field limits for large-scale random-access networks: The complete interference graph case

 Consider a tagged class-$c$ node.
-In order to obtain an approximation for the stationary performance measures, we rely on the symmetry of the class-$c$ nodes and we leverage the results established in the previous section.
-In particular, for $N$ sufficiently large, we use the approximation
+In order to obtain an approximation for the stationary performance measures, we rely on the symmetry of the class-$c$ nodes and leverage the results established in the previous subsection.} In particular, for $N$ sufficiently large, we aim to use the following approximation

-and similar approximations for the waiting time and the sojourn time, and derive exact expressions for the limit on the right-hand side as stated in Theorem \ref{Theo_QWSNcWeakConvergence}.

-In order to prove Theorem \ref{Theo_QWSNcWeakConvergence}, we begin with the queue length distribution.
-Theorem \ref{Theo_Comp_IL} implies that